Short looping studio video of Lian Li coding.

 What I checked

-• • Mobile and desktop layout behavior.
+• • Mobile and desktop layout behaviour.

 • • Links, image loading, and console errors.